liyimengwork/liveTranslation_openai-whisper/README.md

 # Real-Time Translation Tool with Groq

 ## Description
-This release (v2.0 "Thunder") of our Real-Time Translation Tool introduces lightning-fast transcription capabilities powered by Groq's API, while maintaining OpenAI's robust translation and text-to-speech features.
-This major update significantly enhances performance and expands the tool's capabilities for global communication and language learning.
+This release (v2.1 "Thunder+") of our Real-Time Translation Tool introduces lightning-fast transcription capabilities powered by Groq's API, while maintaining OpenAI's robust translation and text-to-speech features.
+This update significantly enhances performance and expands the tool's capabilities for global communication and language learning.

-## Release Notes for v2.0 "Thunder" ⚡🚀
+## Release Notes for v2.1 "Thunder+" ⚡🚀
 ### New Features 🌟
+- **gTranscribeq Web App**: Introduced a Streamlit-based web application for easy audio transcription using Groq's API.
 - **Groq API Integration**: Leveraging Groq's high-speed API for **ultra-fast transcription**, dramatically reducing processing time.
 - **Dynamic Content Handling**: Implemented a new system for **customizing content based on selected languages**, enhancing translation accuracy and context.
 - **Expanded Language Support**: Added support for multiple Spanish dialects and other languages, providing more **nuanced and region-specific translations**.